-When during the 1940s many conservatives called for a “new evangelicalism,” Northern provided impressive leadership.
-For example, Northern graduates served in significant numbers on the founding faculties of Fuller Theological Seminary (1947) and Denver Conservative Baptist Seminary (1950).
-They founded many of the new "parachurch" organizations that revitalized American religious life after World War II.
-The founder of Youth for Christ, Torrey Johnson, was a Northern grad, as were the first four editors of Christianity Today, including Carl Henry.
-J. Edwin Orr, international evangelist and historian of revival, and Kenneth Taylor, who published The Living Bible, are Northern alumni.
+During the 1940s, when many conservatives called for a “new evangelicalism,” Northern provided leadership.
+Northern graduates served in significant numbers on the founding faculties of Fuller Theological Seminary (1947) and Denver Conservative Baptist Seminary (1950).
+They founded many of the para-church organizations that revitalized American religious life after World War II.
+The founder of Youth for Christ was a Northern graduate; many of the early editors of Christianity Today magazine, including Carl Henry, Harold Lindsell, and Gilbert Beers, had either graduated from or taught at Northern.
+In addition, international evangelist and historian of revival, J. Edwin Orr, and Kenneth Taylor, who published the Living Bible and founded Tyndale House Publishers, are Northern alumni.

 Other Northern graduates have served with great distinction as pastors, missionaries, educators, and evangelists, just as the founders of the seminary envisioned.

 In its early years, Northern recruited African Americans when many southern schools refused them admission.
 Miles Mark Fisher, the first black graduate from Northern (1922), was recognized by Ebony magazine as one of the top black preachers in America in 1954.
 Louis S. Rawls (1938) made a prodigious contribution to the Kingdom serving as pastor of Tabernacle Baptist Church in Chicago, launching ministries such as Tabernacle Hospital, funeral homes, senior citizen housing, and the Chicago Baptist Institute.
 Bill Bentley, a 1960 graduate, organized the National Black Evangelical Association and contributed much to racial reconciliation among evangelicals.